 Isn’t it much more pleasant to receive a nice little tchotchke—a bauble, a trinket, a souvenir—to draw your attention here to our landing page?
 Isn’t it much less annoying than receiving an unsolicited email or a cold call?

 We think so, and it looks like we at least succeeded in getting you here.
 Now we hope you’ll stick around long enough for us to explain what’s going on.
 We think you may find it interesting, and quite possibly, even more rewarding.

-We are a product team at Experis Solutions.
+We are a product team.
 We are in the Minimum Viable Product (MVP) stage of a new product, Websites-as-a-Service.
 We are seeking early adopters to get product feedback.

 Not only that, we are looking for one ideal customer prospect to give access to this product at no cost.